BuddyForms/BuddyForms-Attach-Post-with-Group/readme.txt

 == Description ==

-This is the BuddyForms Attach Posts to Groups Extension.
+This is the BuddyForms Attach Posts to Groups extension.
 You need the BuddyForms plugin installed for the plugin to work. <a href="http://themekraft.com/store/wordpress-front-end-editor-and-form-builder-buddyforms/" target="_blank">Get BuddyForms now!</a>

-With this plugin, you’ll be able to automatically create a new BuddyPress group for pre-assigned BuddyForms post submissions and attach that group to the post.
-User-submitted posts with BuddyForms then become a BuddyPress group with all the included functionality and endless possibilities.
+With this plugin, you’ll automatically be able to create a new BuddyPress group for pre-assigned BuddyForms post submissions and attach that group to the post.
+Then User-submitted posts with BuddyForms become a BuddyPress group with all the included functionality and endless possibilities.

-<h4>Now “why would you want to create groups for every post”, you ask? </h4>Here’s some quick examples of why it’s the perfect plugin to help grow your community and business:
+<h4>Now “why would you want to create groups for every post”, you ask? </h4>Here’s some quick examples of why it’s the perfect plugin to help your community and business grow:

 1) You have a product-based website and use two post types: a "Product" post type and a “Brand" post type.
 Every product can then easily be categorized as a product of a brand.
-Every Product and Brand can be a Group so you can have forums or contact persons etc available product specific or centralised in the brand.
+Every Product and Brand can be a group, so you can have forums or contact persons etc - available product specific or centralised in the brand.

 2) You have a listing website that users directly add events to.
-Wouldn't it be great if a group was automatically created whenever a user creates a new event?
-The event suddenly has access to members, forums, & everything else possible within BuddyPress groups!
+Wouldn't it be great if a group would be automatically created whenever a user creates a new event?
+The event suddenly has access to members, forums & everything else - possible within BuddyPress groups!

 <h4>How It Works?</h4>
-Create and attach new BuddyPress groups to your posts created with BuddyForms.
-Whenever a new post is created, a group is also created (you of course get to choose which post types create groups in BuddyForms).
+Create and attach new BuddyPress groups to your posts with BuddyForms.
+Whenever a new post is created, a group is also created (of course you get to choose, which post types create groups in BuddyForms).
 The permalink will be rewritten to the group and a redirect will publish the posts to the attached group.

 <h4>Great Features </h4>
 Here’s the list of powerful features that will help manage your BuddyPress groups: